SaffetGokcenSen/saffetgokcensen.github.io/_posts/2024-11-05-one-to-one-mapping-between-an-image-and-a-filter.markdown

 inner product of the image and the filter yields a number unique to the image.
 Due to this uniqueness, the one-to-one mapping is established.
 Some results from the implementations of the optimization algorithms have been presented.
-The references to the complete Python codes are given in the references.

 [code1]: https://github.com/SaffetGokcenSen/oneToOneMappingBetweenABinaryImageAndAFilter/blob/main/oneToOneCorrespondence.py
 [code2]: https://github.com/SaffetGokcenSen/oneToOneMappingBetweenABinaryImageAndAFilter/blob/main/oneToOneCorrespondence2.py